gmalanga/bpmn-low-code-example/camunda-spring-boot-starter/README.md

 ## Run the application and check the result

-`mvn spring-boot:run`
+You can then build the application with `mvn spring-boot:run`

-Or you can then build the application with `mvn clean install` and then run it with `java -jar` command.
+or `mvn clean install` and then run it with `java -jar` command.

 Observe the log entry similar to this:

 `Found deployed process: ProcessDefinitionEntity[Sample:1:215245a1-a1e2-11e7-8069-0a0027000006]`

+Then go to http://localhost:8080/ in your browser.